 When we come together as an intelligentsia, we’re not just looking for answers; we’re looking for the right answers.
 Our greatest help always comes from Allah (SWT).
 We don’t know what portion of His Grace comes to us by way of the group intellect.

-It is important to note too that a think tank doesn’t just solve problems; it’s work can can lead to discovery of untapped opportunities, especially economic opportunities that are urgently needed to help fund the model communities vision.
+It is important to note too that a think tank doesn’t just solve problems; its work can can lead to discovery of untapped opportunities, especially economic opportunities that are urgently needed to help fund projects and programs.

 March 2017, International Statement to Commission on the Status of Women, U.N.